SAP/fundamental-ngx/README.md

     To include an individual Angular Fundamental component in your application, you only need to import the relevant module.

-    For example, to use Toggles, add the following code to your main application module.
+    For example, to use Toggles, add the following import to your main application module.

     ```javascript
     import { ToggleModule } from 'fundamental-ngx/toggle/toggle.module';